How to Choose Between a Psy.D. and Ph.D.

 Ph.D. in Psychology Courses

-- Quantitative Research Methods: Coursework in quantitative research methods gives students foundational knowledge of statistical psychological theory and applications.
+- Quantitative Research Methods: Coursework in quantitative research methods gives students foundational knowledge of statistical and psychological theory and applications.
 Students learn mathematical modeling and data analysis as they relate to psychology.

 - Qualitative Research Methods: This course teaches students methods for conducting empirical research by developing research questions used in focus groups, individual surveys, and observation.